sofiapfund/BIO392/day_4/project_answers.md

 **Q4 - Given the low abundance in exons, where do they jump?
 Promoters? enhancers? heterochromatin? other repetitive elements?**

+Jumps are manly occuring in heterochromatine.

 **Q5 - What can we use as a reference, how do we assign `functions' to all nucleotides in a genome?**

+Usually functions are assigned based on similarity of the coding sequences to sequences of known genes (similar sequences ▶️ similar function).
+Different ways to measure sequence similarity exist.